DomesticMoth/manifold/README.md

 # Usage
 The program accepts a single optional command line argument pointing to the path to the configuration file.
 If the path is not explicitly passed, the program looks for the config in "/etc/manifold/config.toml".

+# Configuration
+Manifold configuration file is described in toml format and is located along the path "/etc/manifest/config.toml" or along an arbitrary path passed through command line arguments.

+## Global Parameters
+The following global parameters can be specified in the configuration file:

+**LogLevel** - Optional string parameter that defines the logging level.
+Acceptable values (in any case): trace, debug, info, warn, error, fatal, panic.
+The default value is "Info".
+**Db** - Optional string parameter defining the path to the sqlite database.
+If the database does not exist, it will be created.
+The default value is "/etc/manifold/manifold.db".